 I know it’s not nice but if you think about what goes into your septic, everything should be able to be broken down in your sewage system naturally using the tank’s natural bacteria.
 If you are looking to enhance how you treat human waste or organic waste and avoid foul smelling septic systems, we believe you should do this naturally, without harsh chemicals.

 Many consumers make the mistake of thinking that natural or biological additives will not do as good a job as industrial chemical additives.
 When I look at my personal healthy septic system solutions list, it is not long, it is all about focusing on healthy septic tanks and avoiding expensive septic backups and unpleasant odors.
 This can all be achieved with the use of septic specific enzymes, active bacteria and most importantly beneficial bacteria that you give a helping hand with a flushable treatment packet or septic tank monthly treatment.

 One of the reasons your system starts to smell bad is due to septic systems becoming anaerobic.
 Anaerobic septic systems are when the bacteria are starved of oxygen.
 Bacteria in the tank need oxygen to thrive and that is where septic tank treatment packets or tablets that contain biological additives to increase the good bacteria while destroying all the bad anaerobic bacteria like e-coli or salmonella and other harmful pathogens in human waste.

-There are a number of different scientifically selected bacteria cultures in certain treatment tablets, the best septic treatments contain scientifically selected bacteria cultures that will increase the natural bacteria to break down the solid waste, and digest grease in both the sludge layer and the scum layer as well as reduce septic odors.
+There are a number of different scientifically selected bacteria cultures in certain treatment tablets, the best septic treatments contain scientifically selected bacilli cultures that will increase the natural bacteria to break down the solid waste, and digest grease in both the sludge layer and the scum layer as well as reduce septic odors.

 For full information on what to do after you have had your septic tank pumped read this article – What to do after septic tank is pumped